-This pasta pomodoro recipe will make you want to quit everything and travel to Italy: it’s such an easy and traditional recipe you won’t find hard to prepare.
+This pasta al Pomodoro recipe will make you want to quit everything and travel to Italy: it’s such an easy and traditional recipe you won’t find it hard to prepare.
 The only conditio sine qua non this recipe will be amazing?
 The use of traditional Italian ingredients and good and locally sourced ingredients.

-In fact, every time I hear someone saying that pasta pomodoro is easy to prepare at home I simply agree: there’s no simplest Italian recipe, aside from slicing some bread and fill it with cheese.
+In fact, every time I hear someone saying that pasta pomodoro is easy to prepare at home, I agree: there’s no simplest Italian recipe, aside from slicing some bread and fill it with cheese.

-The main problem with this pasta is that since it’s so easy to make, many people just miss the main point of this traditional pasta pomodoro recipe: the ingredients have to be amazing, you can’t save on ingredients or go cheap.
-This pasta pomodoro requires you buy the best tomatoes you can find, the best olive oil and the best pasta ever.
+The main problem with this pasta is that since it’s so easy to make, many people miss the main point of this traditional pasta pomodoro recipe: the ingredients have to be amazing.
+You can’t save on ingredients or go cheap.
+This pasta pomodoro requires you to buy the best tomatoes you can find, the best olive oil, and the best pasta ever.

-If you see closely, you immediately realise why: this pasta pomodoro only requires 4 ingredients and doesn’t require any extra sauce, cheese, meat so it’s really up to the main ingredients to been able to amaze.
+If you see closely, you immediately realize why: this pasta pomodoro only requires 4 ingredients and doesn’t require any extra sauce, cheese, meat, so it’s really up to the main ingredients to be able to amaze.

-Pasta pomodoro is a very simple pasta dish with a simple tomato sauce, fresh basil, and Parmesan cheese: no onion, no meat, no vegetables.
+Pasta pomodoro is a simple pasta dish with a simple tomato sauce and fresh basil: no onion, no meat, no vegetables.
 It’s basic cooking, basic Italian cooking that requires the use of the freshest ingredients possible.

 How do you make pasta pomodoro